1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 (1) Drop the Hero’s Plot.
 Show Everyday Hacks.

-Modern artisans shouldn’t display stories of personal suffering.
+Now, let’s discuss how to unfold lifestyle and allure in a chronological manner.
+Modern artisans shouldn’t display stories of personal mental suffering.
 They should show how to use the world differently.
 In other words, artisan narratives should not be heroic growth stories.
 They should be instruction manuals for daily life.
 Old-style artisans placed themselves at the center as “the struggling hero,” and built stories using Robert McKee’s arc-plot structure.
 Modern artisans should instead show system hacks— and share how others can apply them too.
 Why did this change?

 Why Arc-Plot Stories Are Losing Power